Constellation-Labs/tessellation/README.md

 Initial validators for L0 and L1 have their public ports mapped to local ports 9000 and 9001 respectively.

 ```
+curl localhost:9000/cluster/info
 curl localhost:9100/cluster/info
 ```

-This will return a list of connected validators on L1.
-By default, L0 cluster starts with a single initial validator only and L1 with 3 validators: 1 initial and 2 regular.
+This will return a list of validators on L0 and L1.
+By default, L0 cluster starts with 2 validators (1 initial and 1 regular) and L1 with 3 validators (1 initial and 2 regular).

 ### Scaling a cluster